camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ##### CIBA flow with Operator Token

 This section provides an example of the CIBA flow involving an Operator Token, which is a specific case of the CIBA flow where the login_hint provided by the API Consumer is a temporary token (a TS.43 token).
 The presence of a TS.43 token confirms the Subscriber's prior authentication.
-In this case, the API Consumer sends the temporary token to their backend which sends a CIBA Authentication Request with a parameter "login_hint=operatortoken:<temporaryToken>".
-How the API Consumers get a TS.43 token from the Entitlement Server using EAP-AKA SIM-based authentication, how this token is sent to their backend or how the API Provider then validates the temporary token with the Entitlement Server is out of scope of this document.
-The API Consumer must follow the TS.43 definitions to obtain the temporary token.
+In this case, the API Consumer sends the temporary token to their backend which sends a CIBA Authentication Request with a parameter `login_hint=operatortoken:<temporaryToken>`.
+The process by which API Consumers obtain a TS.43 token from the Entitlement Server using EAP-AKA SIM-based authentication, how this token is sent to their backend, and how the API Provider subsequently validates the temporary token with the Entitlement Server, are beyond the scope of this document.
+API Consumers must follow the TS.43 definitions to obtain the temporary token.

 ```mermaid
 sequenceDiagram